InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/pipeline/pipeline.md

 - `method`, supporting `get`, `post`, `put`, `patch`, and `delete`,
 - `headers`, a list of headers that need to be parsed, or `true` to parse all headers,
 - `queryParams`, a list of query parameters that need to be parsed, or `true` to parse all query parameters,
 - `body`, the content of the HTTP body is in JSON format.
-To better adapt to common practices of RESTful API usage:
+To better adapt to common practices of HTTP API usage:
 	- When `method` is specified as `get` and the `body` parameter is not explicitly set to `true`, the system defaults to ignoring the HTTP body content,
 	- When `method` is not specified as `get` and the `body` parameter is not explicitly set to `false`, the system defaults to parsing the